Brown Family Preserve

 Activities: Nature Observation

 The Brown Preserve is in South Thomaston and comprises about 20 acres on a peninsula near the mouth of the Weskeag River.
 The property is mostly wet woodlands and therefore is well-suited as bird and small mammal habitat.

 Active public use of the Brown Family Preserve is discouraged at this time.
 The property remains significantly wet year-round and is managed as a forever-wild property.
+Hunting is not permitted.